DavidVogelxyz/library/servers/vaultwarden-on-alpine.md

 # Vaultwarden password manager, running on Alpine Linux

+NB:

-NB: This guide has been tested using an Alpine Linux container on Proxmox, using the default Alpine image that Proxmox pulls.
+- This guide has been tested using an Alpine Linux container on Proxmox, using the default Alpine image that Proxmox pulls.
 In addition, this guide has also been tested using VMs hosted on Vultr and Linode.
+- This guide makes frequent references to the IP address `127.0.0.1`.
+Obviously, this is a reference to the hostname `localhost`.
+Either can be used in place of the other; however, using the IP address itself avoids both the "host file lookup", as well as the potential for trying the IPv6 entry for `localhost`.

 ## Table of contents